XSigmaAnalyitix/XSigma/Docs/graph/PYTORCH_AUTOGRAD_INVENTORY_INDEX.md

 ## 📝 NOTES

-- All file paths are relative to PyTorch repository root
+- All file paths are relative to XSigma repository root
 - Line numbers are approximate and may vary between versions
-- Some files are generated during build (in `torch/csrc/autograd/generated/`)
+- Some files are generated during build (in `xsigma/csrc/autograd/generated/`)
-- Python files are in `torch/autograd/` directory
+- Python files are in `xsigma/autograd/` directory
-- C++ files are in `torch/csrc/autograd/` directory
+- C++ files are in `xsigma/csrc/autograd/` directory
 - Tools are in `tools/autograd/` directory

 ---